CharitiesFulfilling our Masonic obligation

 Kathleen Castle Memorial Scholarship Fund

-The Valley of Cincinnati also administers a scholarship program to benefit the daughters and granddaughters of members (living or deceased) of the Order of Eastern Star of southwest Ohio.
-Eligible applicants must be the daughter or granddaughter of a member of the Order of Eastern Star of southwest Ohio (living or deceased); be a graduate of a public or private secondary or preparatory school; provide a copy of grade transcripts and ACT or SAT scores, and provide a letter of recommendation from a teacher or school counselor.
-The deadline for applications is April 1.
+The Valley of Cincinnati also administers a scholarship program to benefit the daughters and granddaughters of members (living or deceased) of the Order of Eastern Star of Southwest Ohio.
+Eligible applicants must be the daughter or granddaughter of a member of the Order of Eastern Star of Southwest Ohio (living or deceased); be a graduating senior of a public or private secondary or preparatory school; provide a copy of grade transcripts and ACT or SAT scores, and provide a letter of recommendation from a teacher or school counselor.

 Grand Almoner’s Fund